housecurve/housecurve.github.io/docs/README.md

 ---

 # Simple Audio System Tuning
-HouseCurve is a multi-tool for audio systems.
+HouseCurve is an iOS app for tuning audio systems.
 Use it to adjust equalizers, set subwoofer phase, choose crossovers, match levels and more.

 ![housecurve main](/assets/img/housecurve_main_page.png "HouseCurve showing main speaker measurement with subwoofer")